zynexiz/CaesarCipher/README.md

 # CaesarCipher
-Simple implementation of Caesar cipher writen in Python
+Simple implementation of Caesar cipher class writen in Python